Vijaya Bhaskar: Career

 Vijaya Bhaskar was born in Bangalore.
 He started his training in Music early in his life.
 His guru in Hindustani Classical music was Govinda Bhave who taught him the basics.
 Vijaya Bhaskar also learnt the intricacies of Carnatic Classical music and the piano.

 Vijaya Bhaskar was busy in Bombay, assisting music directors like Naushad and Madan Mohan.
 In Bombay Bhaskar was sitting in a restaurant in Matunga and chatting with a friend and then accidentally met B R Krishnamurthy (BRK).
 Bhaskar was speaking in Kannada and overheard BRK.
 BRK used to work as an assistant to R Nagendra Rao and had worked on several pictures with him.
 Bhaskar told him he was a musician.
-He asked him whether he would make music for a Kannada picture they were making.
-Bhaskar finally came down from Bombay in 1953 to do the score for film Sri Rama Puja.
+He asked him whether he would make music for a Kannada film they were making.
+Bhaskar finally came down from Bombay in 1953 to do the score for the film Sri Rama Puja.
 He took charge and single-handedly changed the face of Kannada film music.
 The Kannada film industry got its first original music composer.

 Puttanna Kanagal who was assisting BR Pantulu, with Bellimoda became independent Director.
 VB was the music director for Belli Moda.
 Film became an instant success and cemented their association.
 After Belli Moda, there was Gejje Pooje, and later Naagarahaavu.
 He worked with Kanagal continuously till the '80s and then there was a break when M Ranga Rao took over for films like Ranganayaki.
 Bhaskar came back for Maanasa Sarovara.

-He has scored music for nearly 670 movies.
+He scored music for nearly 670 movies.